Questions and Answers from MagQuest Phases 1-2 Webinars

 Submissions and eligibility

-Can participants submit multiple concepts in Phase 1?
+Can participants submit multiple concepts?

 Yes, participants can provide more than one submission, but will need to submit each of these as separate submission forms.

 Regarding eligibility, is the "government exclusions list" based on nationality?

 Please review the Specially Designated Nationals And Blocked Persons List (SDN), published by the Office of Foreign Assets Control, for more information.
 Links to this list have also been included on the official Rules, Terms & Conditions, as well as in the Solver Profile section of the submission form.

 What exactly is meant by "data analysis" on the MagQuest solvers community page?
 Is it simply calibrated Level 0 (i.e. Level 1 data) or are you expecting some kind of merging of the ancillary data with the mag data?

 Level 1 data is needed for the WMM – which means data are fully calibrated.
 In the case of vector magnetometer data, orientation is also needed.
 Either the rotation is applied to the magnetic field or information is provided to apply this rotation.
 The more ancillary data provided, the more information that can inform the calibration process, and the better for WMM calculation.

 Regarding data format: Will you release the data format you are expecting so we may adequately address our data processing & link budget?
 What is the ideal form of the data to be output from the submitters solutions? e.g. 3 component magnetic field vector in nT, plus time (to what resolution?), plus position and orientation (to what accuracy?) or something else?